• Skip to main content

 • Sponsor

-Paul Winter’s Summer Solstice Celebration at the Cathedral of St John the Divine
+Paul Winter Summer Solstice Celebration at the Cathedral of St. John the Divine is a Divine Morning

-Paul Winter’s Summer Solstice Celebration welcomes the dawn of the longest northern day through the Rose Window at the Cathedral of Saint John the Divine.
+The Paul Winter Summer Solstice Celebration welcomes the dawn of the longest northern day through the Rose Window at the Cathedral of Saint John the Divine.

 The celebration is a memorable concert that begins in the dark at 4:30 am, continues as dawn breaks through the Cathedral’s Great Rose Window, and ends at 6 am in the light of morning.